Category

 • Sanitation supplies (hand sanitizer, toilet paper, trash bags, diapers if applicable)

 It’s no secret that we’re big fans of emergency drills here at AlertMedia.
-From fire drills to shelter-in-place drills, they provide safe, controlled opportunities to test emergency preparedness plans and give employees time to familiarize themselves with your organization’s emergency plan, and they’re proven effective for all sorts of emergencies.
-Here are the five parts of a tornado drill and tips on running them.
+From fire drills to shelter-in-place drills, they provide safe, controlled opportunities to test emergency preparedness plans and give employees time to familiarize themselves with your organization’s emergency plan.
+They’re proven effective for various types of emergencies.
+Here are the five parts of tornado drill procedures for the workplace and tips to make them effective.

 1. Activation

 Tornadoes are very unpredictable.
 When and where they form, the paths they take, and their force and duration are entirely unknown until after the fact.
-Yet the conditions that nurture tornadoes into existence are known to meteorologists, and tornado watches and warnings are almost always issued by local authorities to give residents and businesses a chance to prepare or evacuate.
-Assign someone at your company to keep their ear to the ground (or radio, or TV set, as it were) and regularly scan for emergent tornado warnings and watches from local authorities.
+Yet the conditions that generate tornadoes are known to meteorologists, and tornado watches and warnings are almost always issued by local authorities to give residents and businesses a chance to prepare or evacuate.
+Assign someone at your company to keep their ear to the ground—or radio, or TV set, as it were—and regularly scan for emergent tornado warnings and watches from local authorities.

 Local outdoor warning sirens, news stations, and national resources like NOAA Weather Radio or the National Weather Service’s SKYWARN are very reliable for tracking incoming severe weather.